My Style of Yoga

 Having many years of experience with fibromyalgia, depression and burn-out, I have grown to love yoga for its various therapeutic qualities that help alleviate the myriad of symptoms experienced: Regulating the nervous system, introducing movement to decrease muscle stiffness & pain, and adjusting the mindset dealing with physical & mental suffering.
 I have also experienced how yoga can feel more dysregulating and create physical backlash when its intensity level is too high for our specific conditions and no adaptive options are provided.
 Too many people have been turned away from the practice, or from the onset think they don’t have the body for it and don’t dare to try.
 I aim to meet you where you are, so you can enjoy its many benefits.

-This is all reflected in my sequences, which are a combination of slow and progressive Yoga asanas, Somatic Movement, Qi Gong, Breathwork & Meditation, built around a strong theme.
+This is all reflected in my sequences, which are a combination of slow and progressive Yoga Asanas, Somatic Movement, Qi Gong, Pranayama & Mindfulness, built around a strong (and often seasonal) theme.

 Classes Offered

-After offering a first series of 8 classes a few months ago at One Down Dog, the studio where I have done most of my training, I am offered a similar series of 8 classes online, this past spring.
+After offering a first series of 8 classes a few months ago at One Down Dog, the studio where I have done most of my training, I offered a similar series of 8 classes here, this past spring.

 A recording of the class then become available on the Classes page to catch-up or take again, in your own time.